Black Hole-Neutron Star Binaries near Neutron Star Disruption Limit in the Mass Regime of Event GW230529: Results

 \section{Results}

 At the outset of our analysis, we define ``remnant disk mass'' as the bound baryonic mass outside the black hole following the tidal disruption of the neutron star.
-This mass is separate from any unbound ejecta or other material expelled during the merger.
-We also note that reported simulated masses were measured at $\sim$10 ms postmerger, in line with the assumption of fitting formula, FNH18.
+The ``unbound mass'' refers to material identified as unbound in post-processing using the criterion of Ref.~\cite{Foucart_2021a}.
+The ``total mass left on the grid'' (or ``total remnant mass'') includes both bound and unbound material remaining outside the black hole within the computational domain.
+Reported values are measured at approximately 10~ms post-merger, consistent with the assumption of the fitting formula FNH18, which is meant to model the sum of the bound and unbound remnant mass.
+All remnant and ejecta masses quoted throughout this section are taken directly from Table~\ref{tab:summary} and reported with numerical precision consistent with the tabulated values.